javalite/site-content/src/activeweb/database_configuration.md

 ~~~~

 Two different databases are configured for environment 'production'.
 A corresponding binding of two instances
-if `DBConnectionFilter` will look like this:
+in `DBConnectionFilter` will look like this:

 ~~~~ {.java .numberLines}
 public class AppControllerConfig extends AbstractControllerConfig {